CGMS is proud to feature the following experienced and highly-qualified instructors in the Montessori Library instructional videos

-Andrea Cubelo-McKay has been a Montessori Elementary directress since 2006.
+Andrea Cubelo-McKay was a Montessori Elementary guide from 2006-2017.
 She holds a Bachelor of Arts Degree in Social Work from Penn State University and a Masters of Social Work degree from the University of Denver.
 Her graduate work also includes an AMS Elementary Credential from the Institute for Advanced Montessori Studies in Silver Spring, Maryland.
-In addition, Mrs. McKay is a faculty member of the Center for Guided Montessori Studies, a Montessori teacher training program.

 The Montessori Foundation program officer and consultant to Claire in assisting her develop the elementary program and to ensure all programs at the school meet authentic Montessori standards.